Morgan Bell: Sniggerless Boundulations

 Bell published her debut collection of short stories, entitled Sniggerless Boundulations, on 21 January 2014.
 The collection is experimental in length, form and scope, mostly generated from flash fiction prompts and short story competitions.
 The collection contains fifteen stories but runs only 68 pages long, as many are vignettes and micro-fictions.
 The promotional Twitter tagline was Sniggerless Boundulations: the horrors of life in fifteen slices.

 The collection is largely about domestic tensions, with a few speculative fiction pieces.
 The overarching themes are fear, anxiety, time, aging, and jealousy.

-Stories

-The collection contains the following stories: